La-Nique/Twitter/README.md

 <img src= "https://media.giphy.com/media/vKmq5qFXMc8JWa30Kh/giphy.gif" width='400'><br>

-### Notes
+### Project Notes

-I successfully completed all tasks for Part 1, as well as all bonus tasks.
+I successfully completed all required tasks as well as all bonus tasks.
 <br>
 The only challenge I had was figuring out how to change the presentation style of the segue in storyboard.
 <br><br>